CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab01.md

 1. You will be navigated to the familiar **Power BI Service landing page**.
 1. We assume you are familiar with the layout of Power BI Service.
 If you have any questions, please do not hesitate to ask the instructor.

 Currently, you are in **My Workspace**.
-To work with the Fabric artifactsitems, you will need a trial license and a workspace that has Fabric license.
+To work with Fabric items, you will need a trial license and a workspace that has Fabric license.
 Let’s do this.

 1. On the top right corner of the screen, select the **user** **icon**.
 1. Select **Start trial**.